CURRENT NEWS ITEMS

 WASHINGTON, D.C.: On September 27, 2010

-the Supreme Court, at its “mega-conference” of justices, will consider a petition
+the Supreme Court, at its “mega-conference” of justices, will consider a

-“Grinch who stole Christmas” case.
+reported “Grinch who stole Christmas” case.
 (See “Grinch” story below).

 The petition seeks review of a Third Circuit Court of Appeals decision